 The most popular browsers (like Google Chrome or Microsoft Edge) are built to collect data, not protect it.
 In this article, we’ll define what makes a secure browser, and look at some of the best secure browsers.

 A secure browser does much more than hide your browsing history.
 It also blocks third-party trackers and ads that collect your personal information to deliver targeted advertising.

 Also called a “safe browser” or “privacy browser,” a truly secure browser will integrate data protection mechanisms.
 For example, it might hide your IP address, or block phishing, cross-site cookies, and fingerprinting, all of which can slow (or stop) Big Tech’s attempts to monitor your online activity.

 Security vs. privacy

-Browser security and browser privacy are different, but they do work hand-in-hand.
-Security refers primarily to technical aspects.
-A browser with a strong emphasis on security might issue updates more frequently than normal to stay on top of emerging viruses and malware.
-Or, like Brave, it might upgrade website connections from http to https whenever possible
+While browser security and privacy are technically different, they go hand-in-hand.
+Security mainly refers to technical aspects of browser operation, like issuing updates to stay on top of emerging viruses and malware, or upgrading website connections from HTTP to HTTPS.

 Browsing history, cookies, and trackers

 While all browsers can keep a record of your browsing history, this isn’t always malicious.
 For example, your browsing history can help you quickly revisit a cooking website to find a favorite recipe.
 The real problem comes with the browser maker’s policy toward viewing and collecting that browsing data—in whether that data stays on your device, or gets secreted away to some server farm and tied to your online profile.